joelberkeley/spidr/tutorials/HowSpidrWorks.md

 > *__DETAIL__* Due to limitations in our current handling of scoping in spidr, node labels are not contiguous and cannot therefore be list indices.
 Instead, we use a `List (Nat, Expr)` where the `Nat` is a label for the `Expr` node.

-Now, Idris is a purely functional language, which means effects, including state, are explicit.
+ Appending to this list on each operation requires a notion of state, to ensure labels are not ambiguous.
+Idris is a purely functional language, which means effects, including state, are explicit.
 When we build the graph, this state is captured in the `Graph` type constructor, which is essentially a `State` over our topologically-sorted list.
 Put another way, `Graph` is the _effect_ of adding nodes to a computation graph.

-There is both a performance and an ergonomic cost to explicit state, which we discuss in the .
-This concludes how we construct spidr's internal representation of the tensor graph.
-Next, we'll take a look at the implication of explicit state for the tensor API, before moving on
+There is both a performance and an ergonomic cost to explicit state, which we discuss in the section ....

+Now we know how spidr constructs the graph, let's look at how it consumes it.

+## Interpreting the graph

+...

 ### The cost of explicit state: boilerplate and monads